vinceimbat/vinceimbat/content/literature/how to write good prompts matuschak.md

 1. Defining the precise knowledge to reinforce.
 2.
 ;;
-Asking questions that reinforce the specified knowledge.
+Writing prompts that reinforce the knowledge.
 <!--SR:!2023-10-26,13,270-->

 The two skills required in writing effective retrieval practice prompts are: